The Founder’s Journey:

 With no choice but to enter the civilian workforce as a Reservist, I threw myself into any job that would keep me moving forward.
 I’ve always been good with my hands, so I worked in maintenance, fabrication, restaurant service, and even as a water park inspector.
 I applied my skills wherever I could, always hoping the next role might offer some sense of direction or belonging.

-But I never quite fit.
+But I never quite fit in.

 By 21, I had already traveled the world, led teams under pressure, and solved complex problems the average person would never face.
 And yet in these civilian roles, none of that mattered.
 Experience was a footnote.
-Work ethic was often seen as a threat and resented.
+Work ethic was often seen as a threat and even resented.

 I was told to slow down, that I was making others look bad, that I cared too much.